miki-lwy/Marketing/Challenge1_Marketing_with_public_datasets_bank/README.md

 2) Statistical method
 - bayesian theorem
 - Statistically significant
-- Normalization of data based on data type (Categorical / numerical data) and sub-types (ordinal / nominal)
 - metrics
   ROC - showing the performance of a classification model at all classification thresholds AUC